SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/02-linear-queue.md

 ## Concept

+**Linear Queue** is one of the linear data structure `queue` type,

-**Linear Queue**, insertion (Enqueue) takes place at end of the queue which is rear/tail, while the deletion occuers at the start of the queue which is front/head.
+insertion (Enqueue) takes place at end of the queue which is rear/tail, while the deletion occuers at the start of the queue which is front/head.
 As we discussed previews, queue is like a waiting line, each node is waiting for the head/front node to be process (Dequeue).
 Queue can do operation at the start of the queue and at the end of the queue.

 **EnQueue**